cloudsketchnote/AWS-General-Immersion-Day/README.md

 # Create a new key pair

+create an EC2 instance using an SSH keypair

 ![image](https://github.com/cloudsketchnote/AWS-General-Immersion-Day/assets/89719597/fd4a5116-852c-4ac8-926d-f4d5e1cb8cea)

 p/s use the key pair you just created to manage your EC2 instances for the rest of the lab